kiniin/Digital-Gym-System/README.md

-# Digital-Gym-System
+# Digital Gym System
-> This is the Group Project of EBU6304-Software Engineer
+> This is the Group 82 Project of EBU6304-Software Engineer， Our program aimed at provide an efficient and multi-functional gymnasium management system 🏈, its functions include watching teaching videos📀, analyzing your study status&#x1F4C8;, booking private trainer courses, and private trainer can also use our coaching system to add required courses.
 ## The installation procedure

+### The basic requirement of our software

+1. maven-3.6.3
+2. JDK 13

 ### use maven
-1. download maven
-2. new pom.xml
-3. change the pom as
-- jdk 1.9 and later
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"